Ten Incredible Australian Islands for When You Want to Get Off the Mainland

 ABROLHOS ISLANDS, WA

-The Abrolhos isn't just an island, it's an archipelago.
-122 isles make up the marvel, more or less clustered in three groups, across 100 kilometres.
+The Houtman Abrolhos isn't just an island, it's an archipelago.
+There are 122 isles that make up the marvel, more or less clustered in three groups, across 100 kilometres.
 They lie around 60 kilometres off the Coral Coast, west of Geraldton, which is four hours' drive north of Perth.
 Lose yourself snorkelling or diving among colourful coral, spotting Australian sea lions and looking out for more than 90 species of seabirds, including majestic white-breasted sea eagles.
 For mind-blowing views, jump aboard a scenic flight.